 A student who believes the final grade assigned for a course is not appropriate must first contact the instructor who assigned the grade to discuss the matter.
 The student must schedule this meeting within three (3) days of the grade being submitted.
-If following this discussion, the student continues to believe the grade is not appropriate, the student may challenge the final course grade assigned in any course by writing a letter to the Program Director explaining clearly and concisely the reason the grade is not appropriate.
-Written challenges to grades must be received by the Program Director within a calendar week of the final discussion between the student and the course instructor.
-The Program Director will, whenever possible, issue a written response to the student's appeal within one week of its submission.
-If the student continues to believe the course grade is unfair, the student may submit a written appeal to the Director of the University within one week of receiving the Program Director's decision.
-The University Director will consider the request and provide a written decision to the student within one week of its receipt.
-The University Director decision is final with regard to grade appeals.
-If the Program Director assigned the grade in question, the same procedure is followed using the University's Director whose decision will be final.
+If following this discussion, the student continues to believe the grade is not appropriate, the student may challenge the final course grade assigned in any course by writing a letter to the Dean of Nursing explaining clearly and concisely the reason the grade is not appropriate.
+Written challenges to grades must be received by the Dean of Nursing within a calendar week of the final discussion between the student and the course instructor.
+The Dean of Nursing will, whenever possible, issue a written response to the student's appeal within one week of its submission.
+If the student continues to believe the course grade is unfair, the student may submit a written appeal to the Academic Dean of the University within one week of receiving the Dean of Nursing's decision.
+The Academic Dean will consider the request and provide a written decision to the student within one week of its receipt.
+The Academic Deans decision is final with regard to grade appeals.
+If the Dean of Nursing assigned the grade in question, the same procedure is followed using the Academic Deans whose decision will be final.